flare-research/flare-ai-consensus/README.md

 # Consensus Learning with LLMs

-This repository offers a Python implementation of a single-mode multi-model Consensus Learning (CL) framework.
+This repository offers a Python implementation of a single-node multi-model Consensus Learning (CL) framework.
 CL is a decentralised ensemble learning paradigm introduced in [2402.16157](https://arxiv.org/abs/2402.16157).
 The current implementation is a centralised version of CL specialized for Large Language Models (LLMs), done through OpenAI's [OpenRouter](https://openrouter.ai/docs/quick-start).
 This provides access to more than 300 models through a unique interface.